-Crime Scene Investigation Newport in partnership with Criminal Justice Institute
+Crime Scene Investigation Newport

 Students completing this program of study will obtain twenty-seven to thirty degree hours by completing basic law enforcement training at an ACLEST accredited academy and attending advanced courses presented by ASU-Newport.
 Each grouping of allowable courses meets or exceeds the requirement of a minimum of 45 classroom hours to receive 3 hours of credit.